Is American Apparel Discontinued? What Happened?

 Frequently Asked Questions

-When did American Apparel close?
+When did American Apparel shut down?

 Explore More